paul-orchid/pragmatic-scheduler/README.md

 To allow an event to be overlapped by another set `allowOverlap: true`.
 See [Weekly](https://paul-orchid.github.io/pragmatic-scheduler/#/week) demo for an example

+### Disable dragging for a specific element

+If you wnat to disable dragging for specific part of custom `EventTile`, add the class name `not-draggable`.
+For an example see the info button in the [Weekly](https://paul-orchid.github.io/pragmatic-scheduler/#/week) example

 ### SchedulerDateControls Props

 The SchedulerDateControls component supports the following properties (see the source for the final word on this):